 The free European Health Insurance Card (EHIC) entitles the holder to free or discounted medical treatment at state-run hospitals and GPs in any European Union country, plus Iceland, Liechtenstein, Norway, and Switzerland.

 If you're in Europe and you've got an EHIC, youíll be entitled to the same treatment that local citizens are entitled to - extremely useful in emergencies.
-Itís completely free and valid for five years.
+Itís completely free and valid for up to five years.
 All UK residents are eligible, residents of the Channel Islands and Isle of Man aren't.

 It's also worth noting it covers some (not all) overseas territories too - for example, Portugal's cover includes the Azores and Madeira.
 We've included these in the country-by-country listings.